vkcode7/cpp/lc/SlidingWindow/Graph.md

 # 1971.
 Find if Path Exists in Graph - Depth-First Search, Breadth-First Search, Union Find, Graph
 # 797. All Paths From Source to Target - Backtracking, Depth-First Search, Breadth-First Search, Graph
 # 133. Clone Graph [Easy via BFS and a map of visited nodes]
+# 269. Alien Dictionary
+# 317. Shortest Distance from All Buildings
+# 721. Accounts Merge
+# 785. Is Graph Bipartite?
 ```

 # 56. Merge Intervals